AkhilNandhakumar/Guython/jtdefinitions.md

 [API Collection](https://5hackers.tk/api_collection)

 Applications Program Interface (A library of classes for use in other programs.
 Provides standard interfaces that hide the details of implementation)

+Library: a collection of resources that are referenced and used by computer programs
 ### OOP
 Object Oriented Programming (organizes software design around objects interacting with each other)
 ### Class